Florida: European arrival

 Florida was the first region of what is now the contiguous United States to be visited and settled by Europeans.
-The first recorded European explorers to reach Florida were Spaniards led by Juan Ponce de León, who sighted the peninsula on April 2, 1513, and came ashore the next day.
-He named it La Florida in recognition of the Easter season (Pascua Florida) and the region's abundant flora.
-The following day they came ashore to seek information and take possession of this new land.
-The story that he was searching for the Fountain of Youth is apocryphal and appeared only long after his death.
+The first recorded European explorers to reach Florida were Spaniards led by Juan Ponce de León, who sighted the peninsula on April 2, 1513, and came ashore the next day to seek information and take possession of this new land.
+Differing theories state he named the region La Florida in recognition of the region's abundant flora or La Pascua Florida a Spanish name for the Easter season in which it was thought they first landed The story that he was searching for the Fountain of Youth is apocryphal and appeared only long after his death.

 In May 1539, Hernando de Soto skirted the coast of Florida, searching for a deep harbor to land.
 He described a thick wall of red mangroves spread mile after mile, some reaching as high as 70 ft, with intertwined and elevated roots making landing difficult.
 Europeans introduced Christianity, cattle, horses, sheep, the Spanish language, and more to Florida.
 During the 1520s, an estimated 700,000 Native Americans lived in Florida, but by 1700, the number decreased to only around 2,000 people.

 In the 1500s, Spain established several settlements in Florida, like in 1559 when Don Tristán de Luna y Arellano established a settlement at present-day Pensacola, making it one of the first settlements in Florida.
 It was mostly abandoned by 1561.
 In 1564–1565, there was a French settlement at Fort Caroline, in present Duval County, which was destroyed by the Spanish.
 Today a reconstructed version of the fort stands in its location within Jacksonville, constructed in the mid-1960s.

-In 1565, the settlement of St. Augustine (San Agustín) was established under the leadership of admiral and governor Pedro Menéndez de Avilés, creating what would become the oldest, continuously occupied European settlements in the continental U.S. and establishing the first generation of Floridanos and the Government of Florida.
+In 1565, the settlement of St. Augustine (San Agustín) was established under the leadership of admiral and governor Pedro Menéndez de Avilés, creating what would become the oldest continuously occupied European settlements in the continental U.S. and establishing the first generation of Floridanos and the Government of Florida.
 The marriage between Luisa de Abrego, a free black domestic servant from Seville, and Miguel Rodríguez, a white Segovian, occurred in 1565 in St. Augustine.
 It is the first recorded Christian marriage in the continental United States.